JasonB579/CMPE_460_BuildFiles/README.md

 This project exists for the CMPE 460 Lab at RIT.
 It is an alternative to using Keil  MicroVision for people with *NIX based systems (Linux and Mac).

 ## Dependencies
-Before using the installer, the following packages need to be installed:
+If you are using either an Arch or Debian-based distribution of Linux, the installer script should install all necessary dependent packages.
+Otherwise, the following packages will need to be manually installed before you can use this for building to the board (these might go by different names depending on the distribution.
+The package names below are for Arch or Debian).
 ```
 gcc
 openocd
-arm-none-eabi-gdb (called gdb-arm-none-eabi in Ubuntu with apt)
+arm-none-eabi-gdb (called gdb-arm-none-eabi in Debian)
-arm-none-eabi-gcc (called gcc-arm-none-eabi in Ubuntu with apt - combined with gdb-arm-none-eabi)
+arm-none-eabi-gcc (called gcc-arm-none-eabi in Debian - combined with gdb-arm-none-eabi)
-arm-none-eabi-newlib (combined with gdb-arm-none-eabi)
+arm-none-eabi-newlib (combined with gdb-arm-none-eabi in Debian)
 screen
 ```

 ## How To Use
 ### Installing
-Once all of the dependencies have been installed, the `install.sh` file should be run.
-It will move several necessary files into place and will change certain permissions so that everything will run smoothly.
+Once all of the dependencies have been installed, if necessary, the `install.sh` file should be run.
+It will install necessary packages if in the correct distributions and move several other necessary files into place.
+It will also change certain permissions so that everything will run smoothly (these are the `udev_rules`).

 ### Filesystem Setup
 First, the file heirarchy needs to be set up properly (at least for ease of use).